This Bill Was Tabled (Failed)

 This bill is the same as a Bill (H.B.
-190 Liability of Firearm Custodian) that failed to be passed in the 2019 Legislative Session.
+190 Liability of Firearm Custodian) also known as “Lauren’s Law” which failed in the 2019 Legislative Session.
 The following is the same text from our post last year because it's the same Bill, just a different title.

 Let's start off with an off-topic question: